kimble/graylog2-docker/README.md

 Configuration
 --------------
-In order to login you must provide the admin password at startup, you can set it using the environment variables with docker using `-e "GRAYLOG2_PASSWORD=mypassword"`
+In order to login you must provide the admin password at startup, you can set it using the environment variables with docker using `-e "GRAYLOG_PASSWORD=mypassword"`

 Running
 -------------